apocalipsys/raspcontrolgpio/README.md

 and replace xxx with the username and password with which you created the database
 > 5. flask db init.
 > 6. flask db migrate -m "something"
-> 7. Before running the app you have to register the admin that you configured in the .env file for this you have to comment lines 48 and 49 in /src/users/views.py, and uncomment the line 64 in /src/templates/base.html to enable the Register option.
+> 7. Before running the app you have to register the admin that you configured in the .env file.
+  For this you have to comment lines 48 and 49 in /src/users/views.py, and uncomment the line 64 in /src/templates/base.html to enable the Register option.
 > 8. Once you registered the administrator, uncomment lines 48 and 49 in /src/users/views.py, and comment again the line 64 in /src/templates/base.html.
 That way only the administrator will be able to register users from now on.